-Section 3: International Issues - A world power: The United States of America
+Section 3: International Issues - A World Power: The United States of America

-- the extent to which the political system allows democratic participation - · political institutions and their ability to dominate government decision-making - socio-economic inequality and its impact on a specific group in society - effectiveness of government responses to socio-economic inequality - a world power's international influence
+- the U.S. political system - U.S. political institutions and their ability to dominate government decision-making - socio-economic inequality and its impact group in American society - effectiveness of U.S. government responses to socio-economic inequality - economic, political and military influence of the USA on other countries